The history and mass content of cluster galaxies in the EAGLE simulation: A brief history of satellite galaxies

-The second exception is the time of maximal stellar mass, which is by and large the last event to take place.
-When this happens can be divided into two populations: most galaxies attained their maximal stellar mass almost 3 Gyr after their maximal subhalo mass (although this difference increases at later times); and a second population---15\percent\ of satellites---have maximal amounts of stellar mass today, i.e., $\tmstar^\mathrm{lookback}=0.0$ Gya.
-This population is naturally interpreted as consisting of satellites that have not yet reached their maximal stellar mass, and as shown in \Cref{f:times} can have fallen into their present host as much as 6 Gya.
+The second exception is the time of maximum stellar mass, which is by and large the last event to take place.
+When this happens can be divided into two populations: most galaxies attained their maximum stellar mass almost 3 Gyr after their maximum subhalo mass (although this difference increases at later times); and a second population---15\percent\ of satellites---have maximum amounts of stellar mass today, i.e. $\tmstar^\mathrm{lookback}=0.0$ Gya.
+This population is naturally interpreted as consisting of satellites that have not yet reached their maximum stellar mass, and as shown in \Cref{f:times} can have fallen into their present host as much as 6 Gya.
 The median infall time of these satellites is 2.3 Gya, compared to 6.2 Gya for the rest of the population; similarly, they were last classified as centrals 2.5 Gya compared to 7.0 Gya for the rest of the population.
-These ``maximal stellar mass'' satellites are four times as massive (in total subhalo mass) and reside in clusters 44\percent\ as massive (median values) as the rest of the population.
+These `maximum stellar mass' satellites are four times as massive (in total subhalo mass) and reside in clusters 44\percent\ as massive (median values) as the rest of the population.
 This results from a combination of these satellites being preferentially more massive while also having spent less time under the influence of a massive host.
-As seen in the diagonals of \Cref{f:times}, the time of maximal stellar mass displays the largest difference between satellites in low- and high-mass clusters today: the fraction of satellites with maximal stellar masses at $z=0$ is 10\percent\ in high-mass ($\mtwo>10^{14}\,\Msun$) clusters and 42\percent\ in low-mass ($\mtwo<5\times10^{13}\,\Msun$) clusters, and the median time of maximal stellar mass occurs 4.5 Gyr earlier for satellites currently residing in massive clusters compared to those in low-mass clusters.
-These trends are qualitatively consistent with trends for quenched fractions found by e.g., \cite{Park2023}.
+As seen in the diagonals of \Cref{f:times}, the time of maximum stellar mass displays the largest difference between satellites in low- and high-mass clusters today: the fraction of satellites with maximum stellar masses at $z=0$ is 10\percent\ in high-mass ($\mtwo>10^{14}\,\Msun$) clusters and 42\percent\ in low-mass ($\mtwo<5\times10^{13}\,\Msun$) clusters, and the median time of maximum stellar mass occurs 4.5 Gyr earlier for satellites currently residing in massive clusters compared to those in low-mass clusters.
+These trends are qualitatively consistent with trends for quenched fractions found by e.g. \cite{Park2023}.